oxfordinternetinstitute/oxonfair/README.md

 For low-capacity models (e.g. linear regression over a small number of variables, and decision-trees of limited depth), we recomend [fairlearn](https://github.com/fairlearn/fairlearn).

-We support a range of complex classifiers including [pytorch](https://pytorch.org/),[scikit learn](https://scikit-learn.org/stable/), and ensembles provided by [autogluon](https://auto.gluon.ai/stable/index.html),.
+We support a range of complex classifiers including [pytorch](https://pytorch.org/), [scikit learn](https://scikit-learn.org/stable/), and ensembles provided by [autogluon](https://auto.gluon.ai/stable/index.html).

 It is a modified version of [autogluon.fair](https://github.com/autogluon/autogluon-fair) and actively maintained.